Need a special offer?Find out if your project fits.

 You can also unsubscribe from an event.

-Subscribing to events via the <Pivot> props
+Subscribing to an event via the <Pivot> props

-Define an event as the <Pivot> prop and assign an event handler to it:
+Using the v-bind directive, define an event as the <Pivot> prop and assign an event handler to it:

 <Pivot